 Joe: It’s expensive anyway.

 Patryk: So the way we were able, what made this possible was we were able to borrow against the house, because the rates at the time luckily were still low.
 So we took out a loan to pay for the house.
-And then whatever was additional for… Because at that time, the price of materials was going up, we were able to take from what savings we had to fill the gaps of what the loan didn’t cover.
+Because at that time, the price of materials was going up, so we were able to take from what savings we had to fill the gaps of what the loan didn’t cover.

 Joe: So you had to add extra expenses to the contract as the project went on.